meilione/local-photo-station/README.md

 TODO

-- destination flag, all files will be imported (structured) to basepath + destination + derived path
 - daemon, option to set import only to to usb stick pending folder, notify admin about pending import

 - populate xnview thumbs and keywords after import